apache/incubator-taverna-language/README.md

 (c) 2009-2011 [myGrid][2], University of Manchester

-Licensed under the [GNU Lesser General Public License (LGPL) 2.1][6], except for `scufl2-usecases`, which are licensed under a modified BSD license.
+Licensed under the [GNU Lesser General Public License (LGPL) 2.1][6].
 See LICENSE.txt for the full terms of LGPL 2.1.

 This is the API, model and format of [SCUFL2][1], which replaces [Taverna][5]'s workflow format .t2flow.
 This API allows